 Plastic does not melt in the microwave.
 So you can simply reheat your lunch in the dish that you brought it in.
 90% of the time I would also eat out of the same container then just throw the lid back on and take the dish home to wash.

 I would specifically recommend investing in a couple of plastic containers with little push vents in the lid.
 This stops the risk of any accidental explosions in the microwave.
-These are some of the versions that I own and used regularly.

 Ok so apparently I own a lot of Sistema microwave containers!
 (I have zero connection with the brand by the way).
 I do actually own another set of 4 small square containers with vented lids but I’ve had them for so many years I can’t remember where I bought them and I can’t find anything similar to show you!